Hurricane Ian: United States

+In the United States, over 9 million people lost power.

 Florida

 On September 29, Lee County Sheriff Carmine Marceno, whose jurisdiction covers Cape Coral and Fort Myers, estimated that thousands of people may still be trapped in floodwaters.
 President Biden said the storm could end up as the deadliest in Florida's history.
 In an interview on September 29, Marceno said that hundreds of deaths may have occurred, but he and Governor DeSantis later downplayed the remark.

-As of January 13, 149 people were confirmed dead state-wide from Ian by the Florida Medical Examiners Commission; 72 of those deaths occurred in Lee County, and 9 occurred in neighboring Charlotte County.
+According to the Florida Medical Examiners Commission, as of February 3, 2023, 149 people were confirmed to have died across Florida as a direct result of Hurricane Ian.
+72 of those deaths occurred in Lee County, and 9 occurred in neighboring Charlotte County.
 In the Florida Keys, seven Cuban migrants drowned when their boat capsized off Stock Island, in Monroe County, as Ian moved through; 11 others were missing.
 In addition, ten people died in Sarasota and Collier Counties; seven in Monroe and Volusia Counties; five in Hillsborough, Manatee, and Osceola Counties; four in Hardee County; three in Orange and Putnam Counties; two each in Hendry and Polk Counties; and one each in DeSoto, Lake, and Martin, Miami-Dade and St. Lucie Counties.
 Ian also caused two indirect deaths in Sarasota County, a 94-year-old man, and an 80-year-old woman, both due to disabled oxygen machines that they were using.
 Another from Lee County reportedly died by suicide after seeing the extent of damage done to his property after the storm.